Monitoring and evaluation

 Summary of screening results by age groups

-- Examination coverage of the target population of the national cervical cancer screening programme ZORA was exceeded teh target value of 70% in all 3-year periods, except in 2017–2020, when screening was systematically halted by the government becouse of teh COVID-19 pandemic.
+- Examination coverage of the target population of the national cervical cancer screening programme ZORA was exceeded the target value of 70% in all 3-year periods, except in 2017–2020, when screening was systematically halted by the government becouse of the COVID-19 pandemic.

 Slovenian national cervical cancer screening programme examination coverage by territorial regions